chris-n-self/large-scale-qml/README.md

 ```
 combines several of the execution variables into a readable output name.
 If we wanted to additionally experiment with varying other variables, e.g. `CROSSFID_RANDOM_SEED` we could add that variable into this output name.

-The overall idea is that all arguments are fixed in 'JOB_SPECIFICATION.py', each script is executed in sequence to produce the final output, then 'JOB_SPECIFICATION.py' is changed and the whole process is repeated.

 ### 1. Collecting measurement results `collect-results.py`

 This script executes the encoding circuits and carries out the randomised measurements for each data item on the qiskit backend.

 The qiskit measurement results are saved in a subdirectory 'results/unprocessed/raw' (which will be created inside the directory if it does not exist).
 Inside 'raw' a folder will be created for the run using `JOB_FILENAME` imported from 'JOB_SPECIFICATION.py'.
-The measurement results of each data point will be pickled and saved in a separate file, e.g. 'data0.joblib'.
+The measurement results of each data point are pickled and saved in a separate file, e.g. 'data0.joblib'.
+Additionally, the data variables are saved in a file called 'X_y_vars.joblib'.

-This step will also generate a number of temporary files inside the 'tmp' directory including pickled copies of the circuits that were executed.
+The script has two additional variables `DATA_SLICE_START` and `DATA_SLICE_END`, these can be set to collect measurement results only for a slice of the data.
+Their main purpose is to allow restarting of data collection if a job crashes part way through.

 ### 2. (Optional) Applying measurement error mitigation `apply_meas_error_mit.py`

 This script can be run to apply measurement error mitigation to a previously collected set of results.

 The script will look for the un-mitigated results in the folder 'results/unprocessed/raw/JOB_FILENAME', where `JOB_FILENAME` is imported from 'JOB_SPECIFICATION.py'.
 When mitigation is applied a copy of the `JOB_FILENAME` folder is created in 'results/unprocessed/meas_err_mit' with the mitigated results files.

 The measurement error mitigation applied is qiskit's [tensored mitigation](https://qiskit.org/documentation/stubs/qiskit.ignis.mitigation.TensoredMeasFitter.html) using a single qubit tensored noise model.
-This type of measurement error mitigation is very cheap and the calibration circuits are remeasured with every circuit execution batch.
+This type of measurement error mitigation is very cheap and the calibration circuits are re-measured with every circuit execution batch.

 ### 3. Process results into Gram matrix `process-results.py`

 This script processes the randomised measurement results to compute the Gram matrix.
 This is the unmitigated Gram matrix, Eqn(6) of the paper not Eqn(7).

-This script has two additional variables `N_DATA` that sets the number of data items, and `SOURCE` that toggles between no measurement error mitigation `SOURCE='raw'` and with measurement error mitigation `SOURCE = 'meas_err_mit'`.
+This script has two additional variables `N_DATA` that sets the number of data items, and `SOURCE` that toggles between no measurement error mitigation `SOURCE='raw'` and with measurement error mitigation `SOURCE='meas_err_mit'`. `N_DATA` can be set smaller than the size of the dataset, in which case the script will look for measurement results files 'data0.joblib' up to 'data[N_DATA].joblib' (Slices of the data that do not start at 'data0.joblib' are not currently supported.)

+The Gram matrix is saved as a csv in 'results/processed/SOURCE/JOB_FILENAME', where `JOB_FILENAME` is imported from 'JOB_SPECIFICATION.py'.
+The data X and y are also saved in csv form.
+If `N_DATA` is smaller than the size of the full dataset X and y will be sliced to match this.

 ## Additional notes